SeanOzzy/aws_rds_config_options_viewer/README.md

 ## Disclaimer
 Amazon Web Services do not endorse, warrant or accept any liability for using this package.
 This is a personal portfolio project shared with the aim to assist AWS RDS users and to continue my Python learning journey.

+## Acknowledgements
+This application depends on the AWS Boto3 API's [describe_db_engine_versions](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds/client/describe_db_engine_versions.html) and [describe_orderable_db_instance_options]https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds/client/describe_orderable_db_instance_options.html).

+## FAQ
+1. I see security token invalid errors.
+    Check that your AWS credentails are configured correctly and that you have access to the region you selected.
+If you wish to identify RDS regions accessible for your account you can obtain a list via the [describe_source_regions](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds/client/describe_source_regions.html) API.

+2. I don't see the expected database engines in the Database Engine list dropdown.
+    You likely the credentials you are passing when running the application do not have permission to launch the DB engine you are missing, the engine list and db instance class list are created programatically by fetching the options available for the account, region and credentials you are using.